renslightsaber/korean_summarization_competition/README.md

 - Inference Strategies of `NLG` `model: model.generate( num_beams, min_length, max_length, ... )`

 ## What I'm impressed by
-- 🤗huggingface is very fast: much faster than 🔥torch , ⚡lightning 2.0.
-(Up to 2x faster)
+- ~~🤗huggingface is very fast: much faster than 🔥torch , ⚡lightning 2.0.
+(Up to 2x faster)~~
+  -> Misunderstood from different experimental tries in diffrent environmental settings and codes.

 ## What I missed